 7. Bridal Veil Falls

-A 600-foot double cascade right off the Provo Canyon road, Bridal Veil Falls is free, easy to reach, and one of the most photographed spots in Utah Valley.
-There's a paved path along the river, picnic areas, and a short walk to the base of the falls.
+A 607-foot double cascade right off the Provo Canyon road, Bridal Veil Falls is free, easy to reach, and one of the most photographed spots in Utah Valley.
+There's a paved path along the river and picnic areas. ⚠ Utah County's Phase 2 reconstruction, running from July 2026 into 2027, has closed the trail at the base of the falls; the waterfall is still visible from the canyon road and the paved Provo River Parkway.
 See our Bridal Veil Falls guide.

 8. Sundance Mountain Resort

-Robert Redford's mountain resort, about 18 miles up Provo Canyon, is a destination in every season — skiing and snowboarding in winter, a scenic lift and hiking in summer, plus the famous Tree Room and Foundry Grill for a special meal.
+The mountain resort Robert Redford founded, about 18 miles up Provo Canyon — he sold it in 2020 and died at his home there in September 2025 — is a destination in every season — skiing and snowboarding in winter, a scenic lift and hiking in summer, plus the famous Tree Room and Foundry Grill for a special meal.
 Our Sundance Resort guide has the full rundown.

 9. Cascade Springs